 You can’t afford not to invest.
 If you have ambitions to have freedom from work someday, you need to start investing.
 Additionally, far too often, people wait until they feel they have more money to invest.
 This, too, is a mistake.

 Why?
-Because compound interest principles tell us that the longer your money has to grow, the larger your investments will become.
+Because compound interest principles tell us that the longer your money has to grow, the more times your money will multiply.

 Avoiding this Common Investing Mistake: Start Investing Now